 We believe our current capital structure contains significant buffers before the Notes become subject to loss absorption.
-In addition, there are multiple measures that may be implemented, including measures in response to a financial crisis, before a financial institution reaches a point of non-viability, such as limitations or restrictions on capital distribution, prompt corrective action, provision of financial liquidity and capital injection.
-As of June 30, 2016, our Common Equity Tier 1 ratio, which is calculated based on financial information prepared in accordance with Japanese GAAP, was 12.12%.
+In addition, there are multiple measures that may be implemented, including measures in response to a financial crisis, before a financial institution reaches a point of non-viability, such as limitations or restrictions on capital distributions, prompt corrective action, provision of financial liquidity and capital injection.
+As of December 31, 2016, our Common Equity Tier 1 ratio, which is calculated based on financial information prepared in accordance with Japanese GAAP, was 11.2%.
+Based on our Common Equity Tier 1 capital as of December 31, 2016, excluding the impact of net unrealized gains on securities available for sale, we estimate that our Common Equity Tier 1 capital ratio would be 9.4% under the Japanese regulatory capital standard that is expected to be applicable to us as of March 31, 2019.

 Under the current Japanese laws and regulations, we are required to maintain a recovery plan and, if our financial condition or liquidity deteriorates to trigger levels specified in the recovery plan, we will implement the recovery plan to restore our financial strength and viability.
-In addition, if our Common Equity Tier 1 ratio declines below the required minimum level, then we will become subject to restrictions on capital distribution and further to prompt corrective action under the banking regulations, and if our Common Equity Tier 1 ratio declines below 5.125%, then our Additional Tier 1 instruments will become subject to loss absorption.
+In addition, if our Common Equity Tier 1 ratio declines below the required minimum level, then we will become subject to restrictions on capital distributions and further to prompt corrective action under the banking regulations, and if our Common Equity Tier 1 ratio declines below 5.125%, then our Additional Tier 1 instruments will become subject to loss absorption.
 According to the FSA's approach for the introduction of the TLAC framework in Japan published on April 15, 2016, when our financial condition further deteriorates to a point where our liabilities exceed, or are deemed likely to exceed, our assets, or where we have suspended, or are deemed likely to suspend, payments on our obligations, as a result of loans extended by us to, or investments made by us in, any of our material subsidiaries being subject to loss absorption prior to the failure of such material subsidiaries, and, if our failure may cause a significant disruption to the financial market or system in Japan, measures under the Japanese statutory orderly resolution regime may be applied to us.
 The application of such measures will result in our then outstanding Additional Tier 1 instruments and Tier 2 instruments becoming subject to loss absorption, and will likely lead to a transfer of certain assets, including shares of our material subsidiaries, and liabilities to a bridge financial institution established by the Deposit Insurance Corporation and subsequent liquidation of our remaining assets and liabilities which are expected to include the TLAC-eligible senior debt securities, including the Notes.
 During the liquidation process, the Notes will participate in the liquidation of any residual assets of MUFG in priority to our Basel II Tier 1 instruments.
 We intend to further strengthen our capital structure.
 See "Supervision and Regulation in Japan."